dotnet/docs/docs/csharp/programming-guide/classes-and-structs/properties.md

 ## Properties with backing fields

 One basic pattern for implementing a property involves using a private backing field for setting and retrieving the property value.
 The `get` accessor returns the value of the private field, and the `set` accessor may perform some data validation before assigning a value to the private field.
-Both accessors may also perform some conversion or computation on the data before it is stored or returned.
+Both accessors may also perform some conversion or computation on the data before it's stored or returned.

 The following example illustrates this pattern.
 In this example, the `TimePeriod` class represents an interval of time.
 Internally, the class stores the time interval in seconds in a private field named `_seconds`.
 A read-write property named `Hours` allows the customer to specify the time interval in hours.
 Both the `get` and the `set` accessors perform the necessary conversion between hours and seconds.
 In addition, the `set` accessor validates the data and throws an <xref:System.ArgumentOutOfRangeException> if the number of hours is invalid.